Glyceryl Trinitrate Spray 400 micrograms/metered dose, sublingual spray.

 Flushing, severe headache, vertigo, tachycardia, a feeling of suffocation, hypotension, fainting and rarely cyanosis and methaemoglobinaemia may occur.
 In a few patients, there may be a reaction comparable to shock with nausea, vomiting, weakness, sweating and syncope.

 Recovery often occurs without special treatment.
 Hypotension may be corrected by elevation of the legs to promote venous return.

-Methaemoglobinaemia should be treated by intravenous methylthioninium chloride and/or toluidine blue.
+If methaemoglobinaemia is suspected, it should be confirmed, assessed and treated in accordance with local guidance and best practice.
+Treatment includes supplemental oxygen and intravenous methylthioninium chloride, as indicated.
 Symptomatic treatment should be given for respiratory and circulatory defects in more serious cases.